 It’s hard to think of a more fitting place to celebrate Halloween than the gothic surroundings of Whitby Abbey, the inspiration for Dracula author Bram Stoker.
 The abbey itself will be bathed in light, which promises to be a stunning sight.
 Costumed characters will introduce the darker side of the past with tales of grave-robbing and witch trials.
 You can even watch a live performance of Dracula!

 Wednesday 25th to Tuesday 31st October 2017 – 6pm to 9.30pm – Whitby Abbey, Abbey Lane, Whitby – Family ticket £25 (book online and save 10%) – englisheritage.org.uk/whitbyabbey

 Jump off some energy at Energi Trampoline Park, where there’ll be lots fang-tastic family sessions and blood tingling boost meal deals, too.
 Book your bounce online to save money and beat the crowds.
-Visit the Energi website
+Visit the Energi website for all the details

 Go back in time to the Edwardian era with traditional Edwardian photographs to take home, a special trail and paper dolls.
 You can also find out about the traditions of Yorkshire Parkin in time for bonfire night – if you’re lucky, you might get to try some!

 28th October to 5th November 2017 – Castle Museum, Eye of York, York YO1 9RY – yorkcastlemuseum.co.uk